Arroyo Grande District Cemetery

 The Headstones in the Arroyo Grande

 Cemetery have been photographed and the Index updated.
 The Photographers: Rosemary Flamion, Marth A Crosley Graham, Greg Pisaño, Vickie Valenziano & her Daughter, Dianna The Indexers: Dianna G Curtis, Tom Gorham, Kathy Nienhouse, Phillip Noel, Charmel Pavlich, & Laurie Schneemann.
 11,300 Images were taken.
 The Index of Interments contains 14,730 Individuals.
 The Index can be found here in searchable pdf format.
-Database Explanation Headstone Images are available: Please check the Index and then include person's name in an email note: Email the SLO Genealogical Librarian. ![]() Old St. Patrick's Cemetery Arroyo Grande, San Luis Obispo County, California
+Database Explanation Headstone Images are available as an attachment to an email. ![]() Old St. Patrick's Cemetery Arroyo Grande, San Luis Obispo County, California

 For many years Catholics in Arroyo Grande and the